-Argonne National Laboratory’s supercomputer, MIRA, is an IBM BlueGene/Q system and ranked the #3 supercomputer in the world.
-MIRA performs at 8.15 petaflops or 8.15 quadrillion floating-point operations per second.
-It can conduct 10 quadrillion calculations per second.
-Argonne’s goal is to have MIRA handle more than 5 billion computing a year when the system is in full production.
+Argonne National Laboratory’s former supercomputer, Mira, was an IBM BlueGene/Q system ranked the #3 supercomputer in the world when it was in use.
+Mira performed at 8.15 petaflops or 8.15 quadrillion floating-point operations per second and could conduct 10 quadrillion calculations per second.
+Argonne’s goal was to have Mira handle more than 5 billion computations a year when the system was in full production.

 Specific infrastructure improvements included:

 - Adding two 50,000 CFM recirculating air handling units to accommodate the anticipated increase in air cooled computer load

 - Adding stainless steel medium temperature cooling pumps and piping infrastructure to support the water-cooled computer load

 - A central plant tie-in for the existing low temperature cooling loop, which provides additional capacity and redundancy

 - Humidification for the existing data center

 - Electrical feed and distribution improvements necessary to support the required power